When Moby Dickens Bookshop closed its doors during the first week of July, there was a sense of collective mourning here in Taos.

 The beloved bookshop had been open in the same charming location where the John Dunn Shops meet historic Bent Street since Art and Susan Bachrach opened it three decades earlier.
 In 2012, the Bachrach’s sold the business to Jay and Carolyn Moore who moved to Taos to run the store.

 The Moore’s made several changes to the shop, including moving and downsizing the children’s book section which had always been located in the front of the store.
 Once inventory began dwindling and special orders stopped arriving, many locals (including myself) stopped shopping there entirely.
+The only good thing that we could see them doing to the store was that they installed outdoor home security cameras!

 When Moby Dickens closed suddenly in July, customers were greeted by a going-out-of business sign on a locked front door.
 The Moore’s explanation for the closure was multi-fold; blaming Amazon, fickle local (and tourist) buying habits and increased parking meter costs on Bent Street and the adjacent parking lot.